Home > Travelogues > 2010-2017 Travelogues Index > South West, Wheatbelt and Great Southern snippets

 tn_dryandra1a.jpg tn_dryandra2a.jpg tn_dryandra3a.jpg tn_stirlingras.jpg

-In the Great Southern Region and nearer the south coast, we have a view of the Stirling Ranges in the distance from our kitchen window.
+In the Great Southern Region and nearer the south coast, we had a view of the Stirling Ranges in the distance from our kitchen window.
+Known to local Aboriginals as Koi Kyenunu-ruff, which means mist rolling around the mountains.
+An apt description as we often saw the peaks shrouded in mist.

 See also our trip through the Great Southern